 If you are not familiar with cybersecurity compliance, you will be soon.
-More and more companies are forced into compliance as privacy issues and theft affect their businesses.
+More and more organizations are forced into compliance as privacy issues and theft affect their businesses.
 IT compliance is defined as the actions or facts of complying to a regulation.
 Regulations are high-level guidelines created for specific industries to address specific problems.

 Here are a few real-world examples of regulations that impact IT pros: